skypilot-org/skypilot/docs/source/reference/config.rst

     # is used as default if 'networking' is not specified.
     networking: portforward

+    # The mode to use for opening ports on Kubernetes
+    #
+    # This must be either: 'ingress' or 'loadbalancer'.
+If not specified,
+    # defaults to 'loadbalancer'.
+    #
+    # ingress: This requires an ingress controller to be configured on the
+    # Kubernetes cluster.
+The ingress controller will be used to open ports on
+    # the cluster.
+Currently, only the NGINX ingress controller is supported.
+    # Refer to https://kubernetes.github.io/ingress-nginx/ for details on
+    # configuring the NGINX ingress controller.
+This mode creates an ingress and a
+    # ClusterIP service for each port opened.
+The port can be accessed externally
+    # using the Ingress URL plus a path prefix of the form
+    # /skypilot/{cluster_name_on_cloud}/{port}
+    # Refer to kubernetes-ingress.yml.j2 for the exact template.
+    #
+    # loadbalancer: This mode is supported for all Kubernetes clusters that support
+    # the LoadBalancer service type.
+This mode creates a single LoadBalancer service for
+    # all ports opened.
+The port can be accessed externally using the service's external IP
+    # plus the specific port you want to access.
+The external IP generally takes some time
+    # to be assigned so there might be a slight delay before the port can be accessed.
+    #
+    # You can get the endpoint for any port opened using the following command:
+    # sky status {cluster_name} --endpoint {port}
+    # or list the endpoints for all ports opened using:
+    # sky status {cluster_name} --endpoints
+    ports: loadbalancer

   # Advanced OCI configurations (optional).
   oci:
     # A dict mapping region names to region-specific configurations, or